marisapf/fitness-tracker-frontend/README.md

 # fitness-tracker-frontend
 This is still not finished.
 It seems like there is an endless amount of editing.
+It is not cleaned up and it is not ready to be turned in.
+I would like to improve messages depending on what user does.

+When user clicks to manage activities/my activities, this page needs more work.

 The CSS is bad and it is arduous to go through and try to fix and adjust things and it doesn't change in browser.
-Still needs a lot of editing, I have files I didn't use and comments and console.logs I haven't taken out.
+Still needs a lot of editing.
+I have files I didn't use and comments and console.logs I haven't taken out.
-I am very disappointed in this project, I just cannot work fast enough and I did not have enough time.
+I need more time to keep working on it.

-It is too big and awkward and too difficult to keep track of activities, routines, edit pages, element tags for styling.
+It became too big,  awkward and too difficult to keep track of activities, routines, edit pages, element tags.
 I was trying to get the Edit Activity to work.
-I tried to do exactly what Nick showed me to do in My Routines to display the current information that the user wants to edit.
+I tried to do what Nick showed me to do in My Routines to display the current information that the user wants to edit.
-Of course it didn't work, even though it is the exact same process.

-Most of this was working, but I am never sure.
+Much of this was working.
+Sometimes when I change something, something else stops working.

 When I click around, sometimes I get the error in console 'process not defined' and the screen locks up.
-I did not have enough time on this, it was too confusing.
-My component file got out of hand.
-This was extremely disappointing, exhausting, complicated and not enough time.
+I thought process.env was in the back end.

+My component file is too big and unwieldy.
+I have components that I did not need (like single views/get single views).
+I might still try to use them, so I have not deleted them.

 I spent too much time not being able to get code to work.
-When I think I was following the logic of how it should be working.
+When I think I was following the logic of how it should be working, There are similarities in the processes like creating something, deleting, updating..
-There are similarities.
-Like adding something/creating something.
 I thought the same process would work on a different step, but it always took too long to get it to work.

 I did not know I would need so many API calls.
 I modeled this after Stranger Things and Art Collector.
 However, I should have been able to get the one API function to work, but didn't have time to refactor the APP.

-Also, whenver I refactor something, it will make something else not work, so it is too exhausting to try to do that, expecially when running out of time.
+WhenI refactor something, it will make something else not work.
+I still need to try this on a few components first.
-The ternary on the LOG OUT/LOG IN does not always display correctly, WHY?
-It should be working.
-This was more complicated than Strangers Things and needed more time to work on it.
-I have a thousand more complaints and critiques of this but don't have time.